Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Blueprint for homological and analytical properties preservation in reduced complexes

-The proof is completed by writing $\norm[\Hg{},i]{v_p}\le \norm[\Hg{},i]{v_p-v}+\norm[\Hg{},i]{v}$ and similarly for $w_p$, and taking the infimum over $v_p,w_p\in\Poly{k_i}$. \end{proof}
+The proof is completed by writing $\norm[\Hg{},i]{v_p}\le\norm[\Hg{},i]{v_p-v}+\norm[\Hg{},i]{v}$ and similarly for $w_p$, and taking the infimum over $v_p,w_p\in\Poly{k_i}$. \end{proof}

-As the sequences we consider in the following sections are ``fully discrete'' (that is, the discrete spaces are those of the degrees of freedom of the method), they are not naturally related to any polynomial functions on the computational domain.
-Instead, such functions are obtained through potential reconstructions.
+As the sequences we consider in the following sections are ``fully discrete'' (that is, the discrete spaces are those of the degrees of freedom of the method), they are not naturally related to any polynomial function on the computational domain.
+Instead, such functions are obtained through \emph{potential reconstructions}, mappings that build from a set of degrees of freedom some polynomial functions on the mesh elements.
 We therefore assume, for all index $i$, the existence of a linear map $P_i:\Xg{i}\to\Poly{k_i}$, the norm of which (when $\Poly{k_i}$ is endowed with the $\Lg{i}$-norm) is denoted by $\norm{P_i}$.
 We then set

 The proof of the following primal consistency result is done as the proof of Proposition \ref{prop:primal.consistency} and is therefore omitted.